Student support over the summer

 Faculty of Humanities Doctoral Academy Support Hub, Ellen Wilkinson Building

-The Doctoral Academy Support Hub will be open during the usual hours (10am to 4pm, Monday to Friday) over the break, with the exception of the bank holiday on Monday, 25 August, when it will close.
+The Doctoral Academy Support Hub will be open during the usual hours (10am to 4pm, Monday to Friday) over the summer break.

 School of Engineering, Nancy Rothwell Building (First floor, 1A.042)